-In Dame Athene Donald’s inaugural address as President of the British Science Association, delivered on 10 September 2015, she stated that “the problems of how we introduce gender stereotyping for our children start incredibly early“.
+In Dame Athene Donald’s inaugural address as President of the British Science Association in 2015 she stated that “the problems of how we introduce gender stereotyping for our children start incredibly early“.
 She asks, if girls “have never had the opportunity to take things to pieces and build them up again; if they have always just played with dolls …. in a stereotypically female situation such as worrying about hair style or making tea, then how can they imagine themselves as engineers or chemists?”
-Dame Athene, Professor of Experimental Physics at Cambridge University, says that she is “astonished by how many people tell me a girl they know has been told that maths isn’t for them, or that girls are no good at maths or even that they do maths like a boy”.
-She believes that even though girls’ exam results in maths and physics are as good if not better than boys, then all these negative messages “sink in subliminally” and they are discouraged from pursuing maths and science as careers.
-Dame Athene’s comments are backed up by recent research in the area of stereotype threat, risk-taking and competition:
+Dame Donald, Professor of Experimental Physics at Cambridge University, says that she is “astonished by how many people tell me a girl they know has been told that maths isn’t for them, or that girls are no good at maths or even that they do maths like a boy”.
+She believes that even though girls’ exam results in maths and physics are as good if not better than boys, these negative messages “sink in subliminally” and girls are discouraged from pursuing maths and science as careers.
+Professor Donald’s comments are backed up by recent research in this area.

 • Gandara and Silva (2015, pp. 7, 11) found that despite equal numbers of female and male high school students in Chile sitting the biology, chemistry and physics pre-admission tests for entry into science-based university degrees, and despite female students achieving a higher Grade Point Average (GPA) at high school than male students, on average males outperformed female students in the three science admission tests, even after controlling for socioeconomic status (SES) and school type.
-They also found, however, that girls attending single-sex schools in Chile were more likely to sit the chemistry and physics tests than girls from co-educational schools (pp. 7-8) and that they achieved higher scores on all three tests (biology, chemistry and physics) (p.
+They also found that girls attending single-sex schools in Chile were more likely to sit the chemistry and physics tests than girls from co-ed schools (pp. 7-8) and that they achieved higher scores that their co-ed counterparts on all three tests (biology, chemistry and physics) (p.
 11).

 • In 2013 the Institute of Physics’ Closing Doors report examined existing gender imbalances in six A-level subjects which result in girls being more likely to take English, biology and psychology, and boys being more likely to take mathematics, physics and economics.
-The report found that 81% of government co-educational schools were either “maintaining or exacerbating the already poor gender bias of progression into these subjects”.
-One of the main findings of the report, however, was that “single-sex schools are significantly better than co-educational schools at countering gender imbalances in progression to these six subjects”.
+The report found that 81% of government co-ed schools were “reinforcing” these gender balances “or making them worse” (p.
+11).
+One of the main findings of the report, however, was that “single-sex schools are significantly better than co-educational schools at countering gender imbalances in progression to these six subjects” (p.
+5).

 • Schneeweis and Zweimüller (2012) showed that Austrian girls studying in classes with a higher proportion of girls were more likely to choose to study in a technical (vocational) school at age 14.
 They concluded that “in more female environments, girls are less restrained by gender stereotypes and are more likely to consider traditional male school types and careers” (p.
 490).